Rikhil-6/NUS-SDS-Workshops/AY 24-25 Sem 1/Introduction to Natural Language Processing/README.md

 # SDS Chatbot with RAG Pipeline

 This repository contains a chatbot that can be used with or without a Retrieval-Augmented Generation (RAG) pipeline.
 The chatbot interacts with users and responds based on context provided.
 It can either fetch responses directly from a language model (without RAG) or leverage a vector store to retrieve relevant context from predefined knowledge (with RAG).
+You may download the directory to your computer by clicking on the link [here](https://download-directory.github.io/?url=https%3A%2F%2Fgithub.com%2FRikhil-6%2FNUS-SDS-Workshops%2Ftree%2Fmain%2FAY%252024-25%2520Sem%25201%2FIntroduction%2520to%2520Natural%2520Language%2520Processing)

 ## Features
 - **Chat Mode**: A simple chatbot that responds to questions based on predefined prompts.